Close Menu

 A Knight of the Seven Kingdoms Episode 3 promotional still from HBO

-This happens first when he is approached by the tournament leader to win a match against a nobleman.
+This first happens when the tournament leader approaches him to win a match against a nobleman.
 If he does so, he will win big.
 But that win comes against a man who has already agreed to lose.
 It’s a cheat, and it’s one of the first times we see disgust on Dunk’s face.

 It’s a cruel moment that makes Egg want to leave, and confuses Dunk.
 It’s a moment that echoes through the rest of the episode.
 There are mistakes, but Egg and everyone but Dunk know that it isn’t a mishap; it was cruelty.
 But Dunk continues to ask Ser Raymun Fossoway (Shaun Thomas), which leads him to have it explained to him in the most clear way.